t-beigbeder/otvl_cabri/doc/cliconf.md

 # Client configuration

-Here is an default client configuration created the first time it is required:
+Here is a default client configuration created the first time it is required:

     {
     "clientId": "<a unique id for this CLI client's configuration>",